Philosophy

 Value estimates are educated opinions based on a variety of data sources and appraiser experiences, and are not synonymous to pricing.
 Value estimates cannot be “proven” in an imperfect market set by buyers and sellers with varying motivations and beliefs, but value estimates can be well-supported and well-documented through application of education and experience.
 Most times numbers and sales can be found to support just about anything; our role as an appraiser is not to support “just about anything”.
 In each and every assignment we provide a value opinion that is reasonably supported and well-documented, provided in a clear and concise report delivered in a timely manner.

+Real estate appraisal analysis is inherently “short-term” by nature (what is the value now, based on what market participants are doing now), but we try to temper this by discussing and explaining market dynamics and economic fundamentals that may drive buyers and sellers.
 We try to take a moderate approach to appraisal analysis, and try not to be too optimistic/aggressive in boom times, but not too pessimistic in bumpy times.
 There will always be real estate cycles that must be considered in making a value estimate, and we do so, but try not to get too excited either way (It’s a NEW market dynamic, BLUE SKIES are shining forever!!!!
 Whoaaaaaa, Nellie, CHICKEN LITTLE is right, the sky has fallen and we are doomed!!!!).
 We have been through several cycles (high interest rates of the late 70′s, RTC days of the late 80′s early 90′s, mid-2000′s boom, late 2000′s housing free fall/credit crisis, Covid pandemic era with rapid escalation in housing and rent pricing, and less exaggerated cycles in-between), and try not to get too caught up in short-term imbalances that occur.
 Obviously, the market as-is must be addressed and analyzed, but in the context of underlying economic fundamentals.
-The go go go residential market of the mid-2000′s, led by sophisticated investors, lenders, developers, builders, and financial gurus, was not sustainable, although few believed that.
-Up markets, down markets, and equilibrium markets have been experienced the past 40 years; more recently, boom till 2007-08, bust/down markets 2008-2012, measurable improvement beginning 2013 and continuing at a steady and increasing rate but also a more sustainable pace through 2019, Covid era, and current cycle with interest rates increasing to norms of past decades but much higher than recent past as Federal Reserve attempts to moderate inflation rates.
-Economic cycles will continue at uncertain intervals.

 Appraisal analysis requires more than a few hours of technical training and apprenticeship.
 Yes, we could provide basic facts, raw sales data from public sources, limited analysis, and a value opinion, but is that really what you want or need?
-(If so, please keep looking elsewhere).
 To provide the best analysis possible, we subscribe to a variety of data sources that provide us coverage on sales activity, subscribe to various periodicals and newsletters that keep us up to date on investor expectations and market dynamics, and purchase as needed supplemental data to support our analysis (e.g. apartment market surveys, income and expense data for various property types, UFOC statements for franchise motel and restaurant operations, etc.).
 We take the extra step and expense of purchasing and providing the data necessary to fully support expense estimates, cap rate analysis, investor expectations, etc., which is necessary for well-supported commercial real estate appraisal value estimates.

 Comments are closed.